telpirion/GCP-with-Node/journey/app-engine.md

 I'd like to equate App Engine to a VM instance, but that's probably not quite correct.
 Rather, I think that App Engine is more like an environment running in the cloud.
-(Obviously, this environment runs on a Google Compute Engine instance, aka a VM).
+(Obviously, this environment runs on a Google Compute Engine instance, aka a VM.)
 This environment has a slew of services that I can connect to from my app *without having to do all the integration work myself*.

 That last bit is the key part, so it's worth repeating: the App Engine